arixmkii/qcw/README.md

 #### `go-wsllinks`

-Version `0.0.10`.
+Version `0.0.11`.
 Rebuilt for Windows amd64 platform with 1 patch set:
-* Package as Lima dependcies.
+* Package as Lima dependencies.

 #### `Lima`